-Our one day Studio Photography Workshop in London provides you with practical skills so that you become competent at working with studio lighting.
+Our one day Studio Lighting Course in London provides you with practical skills so that you become competent at working with studio lighting.

 On this course you'll be taught by professional portrait photographer, Andrew Mason.
 After ensuring you have a good understanding of the technical aspects of studio lighting, Andrew will take you, step by step, through everything you need to know so that you can competently create your own lighting set ups.

 - Operation of studio lights and setting up your camera to work with them